harshryadav/msml606-final-project/README.md

   - **Pandas sort** (default)
   - **Top-K via heap** (min-heap data structure)
   - **QuickSort** or **HeapSort** on in-memory pairs
+  - **Dijkstra (min-cost pick)**: picks a single best listing by converting score to cost and running shortest path on a tiny star graph
 - View results on a table and a map, download ranked CSV

 Notes: